JetBrains/teamcity-documentation/topics/nunit-support.md

 * Use the [.NET](net.md) build runner.
 * Use the [NUnit](nunit.md) build runner.

-Besides that, you can try alternative approaches or run tests in any other runner (like [PowerShell](powershell.md) or [Command Line](command-line.md)) with the [TeamCity VSTest Adapter](https://github.com/JetBrains/TeamCity.VSTest.TestAdapter).
+Besides, you can try alternative approaches or run tests in any other runner (like [PowerShell](powershell.md) or [Command Line](command-line.md)) with the [TeamCity VSTest Adapter](https://github.com/JetBrains/TeamCity.VSTest.TestAdapter).

 This article describes the specifics of the NUnit support in TeamCity and the [alternative approaches](#Alternative+Approaches) to establishing it.